Showing All Fields in Your Confirmation Message

 So we created a PHP if statement to run through each image that was uploaded in order to display each image inside the confirmation message.

-To learn more about PHP if statements, you can learn more about that from the PHP.net manual.
+Note: To learn more about PHP if statements, see the official PHP.net manual on structuring if statements.

-This step is completely optional, but because we’ve added some HTML to our images inside the if statement, we’re going to add some styling as well to make sure the images don’t look too large in our confirmation message but still display neatly.
+This step is completely optional, but because we’ve added some HTML to our images inside the if statement.
+We’ll add some styling to make sure the images don’t look too large in our confirmation message but still display neatly.

 To add custom CSS to your site, please review this tutorial.